initzx/magma/examples/README.md

 ```

 ### Basic implementation
 You should subclass `AbstractPlayerEventAdapter` to handle all business logic and other components related to your bot.
-I will also recommend a manager that manages your inherited adapters to allow more control over the different adapters.
+I also recommend using a manager that manages your inherited adapters in order to allow more control over the different adapters.

 ### Advanced implementation
 A more advanced implementation can be found in Himebot's code: <br />